Perfect Draft: 1st in a 10-Team 2QB ESPN 0.5 PPR League

 - No kicker or D/ST until the last two rounds: This restriction wasn't set in stone, but being a proponent of streaming these two positions, I didn't want to use a draft pick on kicker or defense until the very last two rounds.

 - ADP Source: 2QB PPR — With this being a half-point PPR 2QB league, it made sense to use the ADP source that closely matched those settings.

 - Targets: Alex Smith.
 Just kidding.

 Many analysts are yelling from the mountaintop that there are four elite fantasy backs this year: Todd Gurley, LeVeon Bell, Ezekiel Elliott and David Johnson.
 But for me, there is only one: David Johnson.
-The projections on this site have him fourth and Draft Analyzer recommended four other players ahead of him.
+The projections on this site have him fourth and Draft Hero recommended four other players ahead of him.

 Even though Johnson virtually missed all of last season with a wrist injury, it's hard to forget what he did in 2016.
 In half-point PPR leagues, Johnson was second behind only Aaron Rodgers in overall fantasy points and points per game of any player who played 16 games.
 Not only did Johnson rush for over 1,200 yards and 16 touchdowns, but he also caught 80 passes for 879 and 4 touchdowns.
 A player with that large of a role within an offense deserves consideration of the number one overall pick in fantasy drafts.